Derivation of the Variational Bayes Equations

 We notice that Eqn.~\ref{eqn:variational-K-L-divergence-rewrite-4} is similar to form of Eqn.~\ref{eqn:var-free-energy-eqn_part2-first-time-second-half}; sufficiently so that we can establish the identities for $F(\tilde{s},\tilde{a},\tilde{r})$ and $L(\tilde{s},\tilde{a},\tilde{r})$.

 For the Left-Hand-Side (LHS) of Eqn.~\ref{eqn:variational-K-L-divergence-rewrite-4}, we create the identity for $F(\tilde{s},\tilde{a},\tilde{r})$ as

 This gives us the precise form for $F(\tilde{s},\tilde{a},\tilde{r})$; the \textit{variational free energy}.
-We note the specific difference between this Eqn.~\ref{eqn:free-energy-repeat} and Eqn.~\ref{eqn:variational-K-L-divergence-summation}; both have the form of a K-L divergence.
-However, in Eqn.~\ref{eqn:free-energy-repeat}, the divergence is between the model and the joint distribution of the model and the external system; in Eqn.~\ref{eqn:variational-K-L-divergence-summation}, the divergence is between the model and the external system as conditioned on the representational system and the Markov blanket.
+We note the specific difference between this Eqn.~\ref{eqn:free-energy-repeat} and Eqn.~\ref{eqn:variational-K-L-divergence-summation}; both have the form of a reverse K-L divergence.
+However, in Eqn.~\ref{eqn:free-energy-repeat}, the divergence is between the distribution $q$ of the external system and the joint model-distribution of both the external system and the internal system; in Eqn.~\ref{eqn:variational-K-L-divergence-summation}, the divergence is between the model distribution $q$ and the (observed) distribution of the external system as conditioned on the representational system and the Markov blanket.

-We notice also (in the second part of Eqn.~\ref{eqn:free-energy-repeat}) that Friston et al. prefer to represent the variational free energy as the \textit{negative} of a divergence-like term; it is now between the joint probability distribution (of the external system and the model) against the model, although the multiplying factor is still that of the model distribution.
+We notice also (in the second part of Eqn.~\ref{eqn:free-energy-repeat}) that Friston et al. prefer to represent the variational free energy as the \textit{negative} of a divergence-like term; it is now between the joint probability distribution (of the external system observatioin) against the model, although the multiplying factor is still that of the model distribution.